H1B0B0/Kick-Viewerbot/README.md

 A powerful, enterprise-grade web application for generating Kick views using proxy rotation technology.
 Built with a Flask backend and React frontend, this solution offers a seamless experience with production-ready performance.

+## Warning

+⚠️ **EDUCATIONAL PURPOSE ONLY** ⚠️

+This software is provided strictly for educational and research purposes.
+Using this tool to manipulate viewing metrics may violate Kick's Terms of Service and applicable laws.
+The developers assume no responsibility for misuse of this software.

 ## Table of Contents

 - [Features](#features)